Does Turmeric Help Repair Skin Barrier? Science Explained

 - Using ceramide-containing moisturizers to restore barrier fats

-- Simplifying your routine—fewer products means less irritation
+- Simplifying your skincare routine—fewer products means less irritation

 - Avoiding harsh cleansers and physical scrubbing during repair